 In 1953 Frank married Batya (Phillis) Hochman with whom he moved to Israel and continued working as an Architect.
 In the 1960’s they moved to Jaffa and in the 1970’s he and Batya opened a studio-workshop and gallery featuring his art.
 Batya Meisler was the business woman, growing their family business and making it into a worldwide international success.
 This gallery was a classic family business, managed first by Batya, later by their daughter Michal Meisler Yehuda and today by their daughter Marit Meisler.

 Located in the Old City of Jaffa’s Artists Quarter, Frank gathered a group of professional artists and designers who took part in making his visions come to life.
 Many of these talented craftsmen still work in the atelier today, developing new designs as well as re-visiting the studio’s classic creations.

 After leaving architecture, Frank chose to create furniture in the form of figures and animals crafted from wood and leather.
 As his ideas evolved and expanded, he developed a line scaled for home accessories.
 During the 1980’s, Frank expanded the line’s material, presenting his work in metal.
 Over the years his style morphed from geometric abstractions of figures, animals, and Judaica, to a more realistic style incorporating gold plating, as well.
 The sculptures became more versatile.
 Many included multiple and moveable parts which became a characteristic in most of his designs.

-In 2005 Frank was honored with an invitation to dine with HRH Prince Charles, Camila the Duchess of Cornwall, and other dignified guests.
-He presented the Prince with a Jerusalem sphere sculpture.
+In 2005 Frank was honored with an invitation to dine with HRH King Charles the 3rd (then the Prince of Wales), Camila the Duchess of Cornwall, and other dignified guests.
+He presented the King with a Jerusalem sphere sculpture.

 Today the Designer and Artist Marit Meisler, Frank’s daughter, continues his legacy and is the Artist, CEO and creative director of the Gallery and the Atelier.